-- a. any asset or group of assets listed in accordance with section 76AA(3) by the local authority; and - b. any land or building owned by the local authority and required to maintain the local authority's capacity to provide affordable housing as part of its social policy; and - c. any equity securities held by the local authority in- - (i) a port company within the meaning of the Port Companies Act - (ii) an airport company within the meaning of the Airport Authorities Act 1966 - 4.2 The following is a list of assets or group of assets that the council needs to retain if it is to maintain its capacity to achieve or promote any outcome that it determines to be important to the current or future well-being of the community. - Roading network as a whole - Water network as a whole - Wastewater network as a whole - Reserves listed and managed under Reserves Act 1977 - Housing for Elderly persons as a whole - Stormwater network as a whole - Refuse Transfer Stations - Public Cemeteries - Les Munro Centre - 4.3 The strategic assets (as defined above) are the assets in total and not every single element of the assets.
-For example: - It is the water supply network as a whole that is the strategic asset and not each individual pipeline, filter and pump station. - The roading network is strategic, but small parcels of land that make it up may not be, and the purchase (or sale) of such parcels of land is unlikely to amount to a significant decisions. - 4.4 The requirements of section 97 of the Act are therefore only triggered if the proposal relates to the asset as a whole, or a major sub-part of the asset.
+- a. any asset or group of assets listed in accordance with section 76AA(3) by the local authority; and - b. any land or building owned by the local authority and required to maintain the local authority's capacity to provide affordable housing as part of its social policy; and - c. any equity securities held by the local authority in- - (i) a port company within the meaning of the Port Companies Act 1988 - (ii) an airport company within the meaning of the Airport Authorities Act 1966. - 2.
+The following is a list of assets or group of assets that the Council needs to retain if it is to maintain its capacity to achieve or promote any outcome that it determines to be important to the current or future well-being of the community. - Roading and Footpath Network as a whole. - Water Network and Treatment Plants as a whole. - Wastewater Network and Treatment Plants as a whole. - Reserves listed and managed under Reserves Act 1977. - Housing for Elderly Persons as a whole. - Stormwater Network as a whole. - Refuse Transfer Station Network. - Public Cemeteries. - Les Munro Centre. - Gallagher Recreation Centre - 3.
+The Strategic Assets (as defined above) are the assets in total and not every single element of the assets.
+For example: - It is the Water Supply Network as a whole that is the strategic asset and not each individual pipeline, filter and pump station. - The Roading Network is strategic, but small parcels of land that make it up may not be, and the purchase (or sale) of such parcels of land is unlikely to amount to a significant decision. - 4.
+The requirements of section 97 of the Act are therefore only triggered if the proposal relates to the asset as a whole, or a major sub-part of the asset.